petervandivier/yes-chef/README.md

 > Point-In-Time-Recovery

-Before I start [rubber-ducking :duck:][9] through this, one main assumption should be voiced that it took me a while to arrive at:
+Before I start [rubber-ducking :duck:][9] through this, some preconceptions should be voiced that it took me a while to arrive at coming froma pure MS SQL background:

-> For PITR purposes, a Postgres "cluster" is analogous to a Microsoft "database"
+1. For PITR purposes, a Postgres "cluster" is analogous to a Microsoft "database"
->
-> For all other purposes, a Postgres "cluster" is analogous to a Microsoft "instance"
+2. For all other purposes, a Postgres "cluster" is analogous to a Microsoft "instance"
->
+3. MS manages WAL per-database.
+Postgres does this per-cluster (all databases on an instance share the WAL)
-> The scope of the write-ahead-log (WAL) <sup>**1**</sup> is the `$UNIT` against which a `restore $UNIT to $TIME` command is executed.
-MS manages this per-database; postgres does this per-cluster and databases share the WAL.
+  * The scope of the write-ahead-log (WAL) <sup>**1**</sup> is the `$UNIT` against which a PITR (`restore $DATABASE to $TIME`) command is executed.

-Both MS & Postgres contain multiple databases per instance/cluster in their own vocabulary.
-MS executes PITR against a single DB using its own dedicated WAL <sup>**2**</sup>.
-The "same command" in postgres applies to a cluster of multiple databases which share a common WAL.
+Both MS & Postgres contain multiple databases per instance (cluster in their PG vocabulary).
+MS executes PITR command against a single DB.
+The "same" PITR command in PG applies to a cluster of multiple databases which all share a common WAL.

-For example:

 ---

 <sup>**1**: Good (optional) reading: [ARIES whitepaper][9]</sup>

 <sup>**2**: Note that "log file", "transaction log", or "tran log" is the verbiage most often used when referring to the MS Write-Ahead-Log (WAL).
-For consistencies sake (and to follow the example of the ARIES whitepaper), I will try to use WAL cosistently here even when referring to an MSSQL transaction log file backup chain.</sup>
+For consistency's sake (and to follow the example of the ARIES whitepaper), I will try to use WAL cosistently here even when referring to an MSSQL transaction log file backup chain.</sup>

 [1]: https://kitchen.ci/
 [2]: https://kitchen.ci/docs/getting-started/running-converge/